AdobeDocs/campaign-standard.en/help/automating/using/about-data-management-activities.md

 * [Extract file](../../automating/using/extract-file.md)
 * [Subscription Services](../../automating/using/subscription-services.md)

 **[!UICONTROL Data management (ETL)]** activities allows you to define **segment codes** for their outbound transitions.
 You can then create reports based on these segment codes in order to measure the efficiency of your maketing campaigns.
-For more on this, refer to (this section)[help/reporting/using/creating-a-report-workflow-segment.md].
+For more on this, refer to [this section](../../reporting/using/creating-a-report-workflow-segment.md).